🎮

 G28 becomes much easier to judge once it is forced into the same room as SF3000, M22 Pro, and M17.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 G28 versus SF3000 is interesting because closest match is the obvious angle.
-SF3000 sits close enough to G28 to make the comparison meaningful, but different enough to sharpen the buying decision.
+If G28 feels almost right but not quite, SF3000 is the sort of nearby detour that can completely change the shortlist.
 SF3000 is tracked around 33.0.
 Its overall rating is ⭐️⭐️¼.
 G28 versus M22 Pro is interesting because closest match is the obvious angle.
 Compared with G28, M22 Pro makes the more obvious play for readers who care about closest match.
 M22 Pro is tracked around 50.0.
-In practice, its overall rating is ⭐️⭐️⭐️⭐️.
+More importantly, its overall rating is ⭐️⭐️⭐️⭐️.
 G28 versus M17 is interesting because closest match is the obvious angle.
-If G28 feels almost right but not quite, M17 is the sort of nearby detour that can completely change the shortlist.
+More importantly, compared with G28, M17 makes the more obvious play for readers who care about closest match.
 M17 is tracked around 35.0.
 That said, its overall rating is ⭐️⭐️⭐️¼.

 G28 is described with battery: 2100 mAh.
 Those are not background details; they shape noise, comfort, endurance, and whether the device feels eager to be used or mildly exhausting to keep fed.
 Audio is covered by Mono Rear facing and 3.5mm Headphone, which matters for sofa play, travel, and late-night sessions when speakers and headphone output can quietly make or break the experience.